Heating Your VW

 - Remove the air duct lower parts and the cylinder cover plates from the crankcase.

-- On engines with the doghouse oil cooler, remove the bolt for the oil cooler cover and the bolt that holds the fan housing to the oil cooler flange.
+- On engines with the doghouse oil cooler, remove the bolt for the oil cooler cover and the bolt that holds the fan housing to the oil cooler flange - difficult to access but it can be done.

 - Disconnect the connecting link from the left control flaps.